Wasteland Weekend’s Theme Zone

 - If you are accepted, you will get a confirmation e-mail, and details regarding placement, theme, and early arrival.
 Congratulations!
 You’re on the map.

 - If your application is not accepted, you will get an email stating this.
+If your application is not accepted, you will get an email stating this.
 Roll with the punches and bring your themed camp to Wasteland anyway.
-Enjoy the best 4-day Post-Apocalyptic event in the world.
+Enjoy the best 5-day Post-Apocalyptic event in the world.
 Impress the hell out of us this year, and you’ll be sitting pretty for a shot at placement next year.
+Many of our placed tribes started as an “unofficial” tribe, and stood out in such an awesome way that there was no doubt they’d be an approved, placed tribe the following year.
+Make sure to take photos of your camp setup so that you can use them on the application for next year!